 One method of increasing our understanding of long-term climate variability involves developing proxy-based reconstructions of past climate using signals extracted from natural archives such as lake sediment.
-The Environmental Change Laboratory (ECL) and its members are dedicated to using the biological, chemical, and physical properties of lake sediment to reconstruct long-term and recent patterns of climate and environmental change in arctic, sub-arctic and alpine settings primarily in the Americas.
+The Environmental Change Laboratory (ECL) and its members are dedicated to using the biological, chemical, and physical properties of lake sediment to reconstruct long-term and recent patterns of climate and environmental change in arctic, sub-arctic and alpine settings North America, Central America and India.
 Our objective at the ECL involves identifying the forcing factors behind long-term and recent climate change, and tracing the impact of these changes on natural ecosystems and people.
 These records of past climate can provide important insights into centennial and millennial-scale climate variability and in doing so help society anticipate the impacts associated with projected climate change.
 If you’re interested in pursuing graduate research opportunities I invite you to get in touch.